 Looking or a different recipe for pizza?
-Make Turkish Pide pizzas!
-These are boat shaped pizzas made with a simple dough and this recipe has lamb mince filling.
+Make Turkish pide pizzas!
+These are boat shaped pizzas made with a simple dough and this recipe uses a lamb mince filling.

-- The flavours in this recipe may not be everyone taste, especially if don’t like coriander and cumin.
+- The flavours in this lamb pide pizza may not be everyone taste, especially if you don’t like coriander and cumin.

 - You can get a head start with these pizzas because the filling can be made one 1-2 days in advance.

-For the dough – this is just a basic dough make with plain flour, sugar, yeast, sugar, water and a small amount of olive oil.
+For the dough – this is just a basic dough make with bakers flour, sugar, yeast, sugar, warm water and a small amount of olive oil.

 Meat - Ground lamb is used but if you don’t like lamb, lean ground beef can be used.